Contents

 If your stop has either a white circle or bar, that means you can save time and jump onto an express train!
 (No additional cost!)

 Local train stops are indicated by a black circle or bar.
 Local trains will make every stop on their line unless noted otherwise.
-Always listen for announcements since things can change.
+Always listen to announcements since things can change.

 You might also be interested in the Best Free Things to do in NYC